 Did you know that ArcGIS Pro 3.0 is scheduled to be available in June?
+(Update: Pro 3.0 was released June 23rd, 2022).
 If you didn’t, I suppose you do now and we want to make sure that you have the information you need to be best prepared to update when 3.0 is released.

 - ArcGIS Pro 3.0 is a breaking change release.
 If you share project files or datasets with older versions of ArcGIS Pro, review the following blog post and linked documentation for more information.

 - Installing ArcGIS Pro 3.0 requires .NET 6 Desktop Runtime x64.
 Install the latest available version to avoid delays when Pro 3.0 is released.
 (Download site)

 - There are new Excel driver requirements.
 Review and adhere to the information in the 3.0 documentation.

 - If you run ArcGIS Pro on concurrent use licenses, be sure to first update to ArcGIS License Manager 2022.0 before updating to ArcGIS Pro 3.0.
 2022.0 is expected to be available June 7, 2022 and can be downloaded from My Esri.